longaccess/longaccess-docs/misc/adf.md

 ### Certificate

-The optional document contains the keys used to encrypt the archive as well as the optional signatures of any storage services.
+The optional document contains the keys used to encrypt the archive.
 It is a mapping with one of the following keys:

 * `key`: - a binary value with the encryption key
 * `keys`: - a sequence of keys used in the archive.
 Each member is either a binary value with an encryption key or a mapping with the folowing keys:
     - `key` - an integer index to another member of this list which should be used as the input key material of a key derivation function
     - `method` - the id of a key derivation function
     - `input` - a binary value with any input data that was used with the KDF algorithm (e.g. for `scrypt` a value in [the ASN.1 schema `scrypt-params`](http://tools.ietf.org/html/draft-josefsson-scrypt-kdf-01#section-6)).

-Additionally the document mapping may contain a key `signature` which contains another mapping with the following keys:

-* `originator` - a plain text identifying the creator of the signature
-* `data` - the digital signature itself
-* `type` - the type of signature (e.g. S/MIME)

 #### Examples of Key Derivation Functions